Y-U Study for Physical Activity & Wellbeing

 - Keys to Health & Wellbeing: This group program covers information about things you can do to enhance your own health and wellbeing.
 You will be introduced to different health-related topics important for people 50 years of age and older.

-Eligible participants receive compensation for time and travel if enrolled into the study.
+Eligible participants receive compensation for their time and travel if enrolled into the study.

 This study is a collaboration between the YMCA Minnesota and the University of Minnesota.
-It is funded by the National Institutes of Health (R21AT009110-01A1).
-The lead investigators of this study are Dr. Roni Evans and Ms. Cassie Rood.
+It is funded by the National Institutes of Health (R33AT009110).
+The lead investigator of this study is Dr. Roni Evans.